-Hear from cyber security experts and learn how to stop DDoS attacks as they share inside information on DDoS prevention techniques and best practices for defending your network against today’s attacks.
+Hear from cyber security experts and learn the strategies to preventing DDoS attacks as they share inside information on their DDoS prevention techniques and best practices for defending your network against today’s attacks.

 Hear from Radware’s VP of Security Solutions, Carl Herberger, as he explains the growing threat of Ransomware and RDoS and what organizations need to do to protect against it.